 One of the top-trending searches in Cambodia is “battery life,” and Apple seems to be listening.
 To accommodate more advanced AI and high-brightness LTPO+ displays, the iPhone 18 Pro Max is expected to house a 5,100mAh to 5,200mAh battery.

-The “Special Edition” Colors: Coffee, Burgundy, and Purple
+The “Special Edition” Colors: Deep Red and Earthy Tones

 Apple’s “Pro” colors often dictate trends for the year.
-For 2026, the leaked palette is bold and earthy.
+For 2026, the leaked flagship color is a “Deep Red” or Burgundy finish, a first for the Pro lineup.

 Release Timeline: The “Split Launch” Strategy